ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Some games may work better with keyboard+mouse emulation, or if you want to use mixed input with another gamepad, in that case, leave the DefaultEmulateGamepad option to False.

-If the game is run as admin, this app also needs to be run as admin, otherwise Windows won't let them work together.
+If the game is run as admin, this app also needs to be run as admin.

 <br>